tomvolek/Algorithms/README.md

 Data Structure and Algorithms Problems solved in many languages
 =========================================

-This repository is inspired by [keon's](https://github.com/keon/algorithms) solved problems in python.
+This repository is inspired by others on the net who have done algorithms such as  [keon's](https://github.com/keon/algorithms) .
-I wanted to compare solutions across different languages and learn in the process.
-Solutions may be my own, or shamelessly stolen from the interwebs.
+However solutions are mostly my own and I have tried to do them in the most popular languages which could be useful to others.

  ![py](images/python.png)  ![java](images/java.png) ![C++](images/C++.png) ![go](images/go.png) ![js](images/javascript.png) ![ruby](images/ruby.png)